-Proposal Number Proposal Board Voting Recommendation No. 1 Elect as directors the eight nominees named in the Proxy Statement FOR each nominee No. 2 Ratify the appointment of KPMG LLP as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2018 No. 3 Vote on an advisory (non-binding) resolution to approve the 2017 compensation of the named executive officers as described in the Proxy Statement The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof N/A
+Proposal Number Proposal Board Voting Recommendation No. 1 To elect as directors the eight nominees named in the Proxy Statement FOR each nominee No. 2 To ratify the appointment of KPMG LLP as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2019 FOR No. 3 To vote on an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2018 as described in the Proxy Statement for the Annual Meeting of Shareholders FOR The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof N/A specified above or at any time and date to which the meeting may be properly postponed or adjourned.